-HUM-20B - Arts and Ideas: Special Studies in Humanities 2 units CSU
+HUM-20B - Arts and Ideas: Special Studies 2 units in Humanities CSU

 An interdisciplinary survey of the cultural movements in art, architecture, literature, music, philosophy or religion organized around first-hand observation of relevant works and/or lecture.
 Topics vary and take advantage of resources in study abroad programs, available museum and performance resources and needs and interests of students and faculty.
 May be taken a total of four times.
 36 hours lecture.